Friday, February 16, 2007

 Today Husband and I were enjoying the sunshine, and commenting on a delightful letter contributed to the local newspaper from an old timer in this area.

-about the Stagecoach that went from Keremeos to Princeton, and Penticton, twice weekly.
+The writer reminisced about the Stagecoach that went from Keremeos to Princeton, and Penticton, twice weekly.
 He went on to comment on the old log stage coach barns in the Boundary Country, with doors right in the centre where these coaches could drive in, change horses in a minute or two, and drive out the other side, often on a gallop.
 He also commented on the possibility of the coach getting to the next stop as fast as some of the present buses.

-he efficiencies of the olden days he described the activities of the old fire hall in Castor, Alberta.
+To further compare the efficiencies of the olden days he described the activities of the old fire hall in Castor, Alberta.

 When the fire bell rang the horses would head for the hall no matter where they were and when the door opened, they stood in front of the machine and a rope was pulled, the harness fell on them, was buckled - and away they went!